 Many

-trade experts predict the United States will impose tariffs on all solar panel
+trade experts predict the United States United

 States